pepijnverburg/osrs-runelite-twitch-live-loadout-plugin/README.md

 #### Combat
 - [x] `DPS`: damage per second for multiple fights for both *PvM* & *PvP*.
 - [x] `Smite damage`: damage per fight smite has done including potential prayer drain.
+- [ ] `Freezes`: freeze counter including misses.
+- [ ] `DPS per attack type`: show DPS per for ranged, magic and melee separately.

 #### Items
 - [x] `Inventory items`: live view of the inventory and total price.
 - [x] `Equipment items`: live view of worn gear and total price.
 - [x] `Bank items`: Top 200 most valuable bank items and price of all bank items.
 - [x] `Bank tabs`: info what items are in what tab.
+- [x] `Wiki lookup`: all items can be looked up by opening the official Wiki.

 #### Goals
-- [x] `Item goals`: overview of the items that one has a goal now.
+- [ ] `Item goals`: overview of the items that one has a goal now.
 The completion will automatically update when an item has been obtained.
-- [x] `Boss kill counts`: for each item goal a KC can be attached that is visible on hover.
+- [ ] `Boss kill counts`: for each item goal a KC can be attached that is visible on hover.

 #### Skills
 - [x] `Skill experiences`: all experience amounts per skill.